 The purpose of the Group's risk management is to ensure that all significant risks are identified, assessed, measured and monitored, and that they are proportionate to the risk-bearing capacity of the Amalgamation and the individual member credit institution.
 Key risk indicators take into account the Group's risk-bearing capacity and risk appetite.
 The main objective is to help achieve the targets set in the strategy, by ensuring that risks are proportional to the Group's risk-bearing capacity and risk position is also managed under stressed market conditions.
-There can be no certainty that the Group's measures would be fully adequate to manage and control risks.
+Although the Group operates in a regulated sector where the authorities set minimum standards for the quality of liquidity management processes and the amount of liquidity hedges in relation to the risk position, there can be no certainty that the Group's measures would be fully adequate to manage and control risks.